harunhurtic/artefactintelligence/README.md

-📱 Welcome to the repository for Artefact Intelligence — a proof-of-concept web-application designed to enhance museum visitor engagement by adapting and delivering personalized artefact descriptions using AI, based on John H. Falk’s Museum Visitor Experience Model.
+📱 Welcome to the repository for Artefact Intelligence — a proof-of-concept prototype designed to enhance museum visitor engagement by adapting and delivering personalized artefact descriptions using AI, based on John H. Falk’s Museum Visitor Experience Model.
 This web-application uses a custom AI assistant powered by GPT-4o-mini using OpenAI's "Assistant's API" and "Audio API" to personalize and narrate museum artefact descriptions.

-Try Out The Proof-of-Concept Here: https://artefactintelligence.hurtic.net
+Try Out The Prototype Here: https://artefactintelligence.hurtic.net

 🎓 Academic Context: